danfuzz/samizdat/doc/library-guide/LangNode.md

 #### `makeSelector(name) -> node`

-Makes a literal node that represents the selector with the given `name`.
+Makes a literal node that represents the symbol with the given `name`.
 `name` must be a string.

 #### `makeThunk(node) -> node`